rdmpage/gbif-geocoder-tester/README.md

 ## Idea

-Test whether GBIF Geocoding works (https://lyrical-money.glitch.me)
+Test whether GBIF Geocoding works, see https://lyrical-money.glitch.me for geocoder, and [GBIF](https://gbif.org) for information on GBIF.

 Test using sequences because (a) we want to geocode as many sequences as possible, and (b) if we use recent sequences the specimens are unlikely to be in GBIF already and so make a stronger test.